About St. Vincent de Paul

 Conferences (Neighborhood Ministries)

-Our help begins with our Conferences and their volunteer members (Vincentians) offering emergency assistance with utilities, food, clothing, furniture, and many other services to our neighbors in need.
-Home visits are the trademark of St. Vincent de Paul Conferences.
-This person-to-person assistance offers hope and friendship while helping individuals stay in their homes.
+Our help begins with our Conferences and their volunteer members (Vincentians) who provide person-to-person assistance with utilities, food, clothing, furniture, and many other services to help neighbors stay in their homes.
+Home visits are a trademark of these ministries, where Vincentians visit neighbors in their homes to offer guidance, friendship, and hope.

 Community

 We are faithfully guided by the oversight of Vincentians and community members who sit on two boards.
-Each board provides accountability, insight, guidance, decision-making, and prayers for our operations.
+Each board provides accountability, insight, guidance, decision-making, and prayers for our operations and ministries.

-Our mission depends on our generous donors, supporters, and over 1,500 volunteers throughout the year.
+Our mission depends on our generous donors, supporters, and thousands of volunteers throughout the year.
 You can join us in our efforts through prayers, volunteering, donating in-kind goods or services, or supporting us financially through a gift today.

 Community Board Members